-Alexandre Farto—known to the world as Vhils—has become one of Portugal’s most recognized contemporary artists.
-Where most street artists add paint to walls, Vhils works in reverse, chiseling, drilling, and etching away at layers of plaster, concrete, and brick to reveal the portraits hidden beneath.
-He uncovers the textures and histories in the city’s skin.
+Alexandre Farto—better known as Vhils—is one of Portugal’s most acclaimed contemporary street artists.
+Where others add paint, he works in reverse: chiseling, drilling, and etching away plaster and brick to reveal the portraits hidden beneath.

 No items found.